Cerealmaster0621/algo-study/hashing/readme.md

 ### Arrays as keys
 keys of has map has to be immutable, but Arrays also can be keys even if it is mutable.
 In C++, built-in implementations convert array to string, for example, `[1, 51, 163] -> "1,51,163"`.

+## Checking for existence

+If the algorithm running `if ... in ...`, consider using a hashmap or set.

+## Counting

+Counting is a very common pattern with hash maps.
+Using hashmap for counting frequency of things are pretty common.